mysociety/fixmystreet/customising/integration.md

 The mechanism we use for propogating fixes (and other status changes) from the back-end to the FixMyStreet site is deliberately light on the body.
-That is, once the body has implemented the update table (or its equivalent), FixMyStreet is reponsible for polling the back-end -- there's no requirement for the body's system to do anything other than respond to these request.
+That is, once the body has implemented the update table (or its equivalent), FixMyStreet is responsible for polling the back-end -- there's no requirement for the body's system to do anything other than respond to these requests.
 Furthermore, when it does so, it uses the back-end's own reference (stored in FixMyStreet's database as the `external_id`) to identify problem reports, so there is no requirement to use the FixMyStreet ID.
-Because FixMyStreet polls reqularly (typically every 15 minutes thoughout the day, with a single 24-hour mop-up once during the night), any problems connecting or tracking which updates have been picked up are handled at the FixMyStreet end.
+Because FixMyStreet polls regularly (typically every 15 minutes thoughout the day, with a single 24-hour mop-up once during the night), any problems connecting or tracking which updates have been picked up are handled at the FixMyStreet end.